 Rt Hon Lord Mark Malloch Brown KCMG PC is a former number two in the United Nations as well as having served in the British Cabinet and Foreign Office.
 He now sits in the House of Lords and is active both in business and in the non‐profit world.
 He also remains deeply involved in international affairs.

 He is currently Chairman of Best for Britain, a pro-EU campaigning organisation.
 He is on the Boards of Investec and Seplat, which are listed on the London as well as Johannesburg and Lagos stock markets respectively.
 He is also on the board of Kerogen, an oil and gas private equity fund.
+He is a senior adviser to FTI Consulting where he previously led its EMEA practice.

 He served as Deputy Secretary-‐General and Chief of Staff of the UN under Kofi Annan.
 For six years before that he was Administrator of the UNDP, leading the UN’s development efforts around the world.
 He was later Minister of State in the Foreign Office, covering Africa and Asia, and was a member of Gordon Brown’s cabinet.
 Other positions have included vice-‐chairman of George Soros’s Investment Funds, as well as his Open Society Institute, a Vice-President at the World Bank and the lead international partner in a political consulting firm.
 He also has served as Vice-‐Chairman of the World Economic Forum.
 He began his career as a journalist at The Economist.